 What has made me stick with the Wealthy Affiliate program up to now?

-Let me tell you about some of the most important things I learnt and you will understand why I wrote this earlier piece about how you can be successful with Wealthy Affiliate if you gave yourself a year to learn.
+Let me tell you about some of the most important things I learnt.
+These will make you understand why I wrote this earlier piece about how you can be successful with Wealthy Affiliate.
+On condition that you give yourself a year to learn.

 Creating a professional site